IMG_9985

 In a bowl stir together 380 grams of bread flour with 380 grams of cold water with the yeast (see above).
 Mix until you have a consistency that looks like dough-like batter.
 Cover the bowl and leave for 12 hours at room temperature.
 So if you want to begin your baguette baking in the morning, you can make your poolish the evening before.

-Making the Baguettes
+Making the baguettes

 In the bowl of your standing mixer, combine the poolish with the other ingredients and knead for 6 minutes.
 Cover and leave to rest for 40 minutes.
-Now turn out the mass onto your working surface and stretch and fold, doing two to three sets of letter folds (one set = right over left, left over right, bottom over top, top over bottom) depending on how well your dough cooperates.
+Now turn out the mass onto your work surface and stretch and fold, doing two to three sets of letter folds (one set = right over left, left over right, bottom over top, top over bottom) depending on how well your dough cooperates.
 Stop if the dough is not willing to stretch anymore.
 Put the dough in a greased bowl, cover and again leave to rest for 40 minutes.

 Turn out the dough and stretch and fold a second time, doing one to two sets of letter folds.